 (4) The Chief Officer must ensure the information in the register is up-to-date.

+(5) The Chief Officer must ensure the information listed in subregulation (2) and recorded in the register is accessible to the public during normal office hours.

+[Regulation 47 amended in Gazette 2 Dec 2013 p.
+5531.]

 48A.
 Refunds of fees if licence surrendered etc.

 If a licence is surrendered or cancelled before its term expires, the licence holder is entitled to a partial refund of the fee or annual fee paid for the term or part of it.